huynhnhathao/recommender_system_from_scratch/README.md

 Example usage in notebooks

-I am a human, I made mistakes, so don't consider my code as ground true, feel free to change it if you need to.
+I am a human, I made mistakes, I've done my best but don't consider my code as ground true, feel free to change it if you need to.

 **code will appear in 2021/10/19**